 5. Be prepared to respond to potential emergency regarding secondary physiological/emotional effects or complications associated with dry needling.

 6. Use clinical reasoning to integrate dry needling into a comprehensive physical therapy evaluation and management plan.

-	7. Develop proficiency performing basic dry needling techniques on select muscles of the spine, lower quarter, and upper quarter to include muscles about the thorax.
+7. Develop proficiency performing basic dry needling techniques on select muscles of the spine, lower quarter, and upper quarter.

 This course is designed for licensed physical therapists who are allowed to use dry needling in their practice and jurisdiction.